sisihagen/website/content/en/blog/2020/03/historic-bridging.md

 The Persians engaged the Phoenicians in the Syrian coastline as their partners to manage sea trade in the Mediterranean.
 Enterprising people in Tyre established Carthage as a node between the Eastern and Western Mediterranean.
 Because of the partnership with the Phoenicians, the Persians would inevitably be antagonized by the Greeks – a sea trading power.

-When the Chinese, promoting the New Silk Roads, emphasize “people to people exchange” as one of its main traits, they mean the millenary Euro-Asia dialogue.
+When the Chinese, promoting the New Silk Roads, emphasize "people to people exchange” as one of its main traits, they mean the millenary Euro-Asia dialogue.
 History may even have aborted two massive, direct encounters.

 The first was after Alexander The Great defeated Darius III of Persia.
 But then Alexander’s Seleucid successors had to fight the rising power in Central Asia: the Parthians – who ended up taking over Persia and Mesopotamia and made the Euphrates the limes between them and the Seleucids.